rfdspeng/ml_ai_portfolio/notes/machine_learning/data-preparation.md

 **Standardization:**
 * Subtract all values by mean, then divide by standard deviation
-* The resuting distribution has zero mean, unit variance
+* The resulting distribution has zero mean, unit variance
 * Does not bound values to a specific range (which may be a problem for some algorithms)
 * Much less affected by outliers compared to min-max scaling